 - Myth: Cheap gear’s always bad.
 Truth: It’s about what works for you, not the price tag.

 - Myth: One mat fits all.
-Truth: Pick a mat based on your grip and thickness needs.
+Truth: Pick a mat based on grip and thickness needs.

 - Myth: Props are just for beginners.
-Truth: They’re awesome for every yogi, no matter your level.
+Truth: They’re useful for every level.

 Frequently Asked Questions